Key precept: Paradoxically, death is humanity’s greatest strength against immortals.

 “And Jacob called unto his sons, and said, Gather yourselves together, that I may tell you that which shall befall you in the last days…The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be…And Joseph commanded his servants the physicians to embalm his father…My father made me swear, saying…in my grave which I have digged for me in the land of Canaan, there shalt thou bury me.
 And Joseph said unto his brethren, I die, and God will surely visit you, and bring you out of this land unto the land which he sware to Abraham, to Isaac, and to Jacob.
 And Joseph took an oath of the children of Israel, saying…ye shall carry up my bones from hence.
 So Joseph died…and they embalmed him…”(Genesis 49;2-20; 50:2-5, 24-26)

-The fact that Jesus is the Promised One, the Messiah, the Christ, Shiloh, was recorded for posterity in legally defensible testimony by the witnesses of his resurrection.
+The fact that Yeshua / Jesus is the Promised One / Shiloh / the Messiah / the Christ was recorded for posterity by the witnesses of his resurrection.

 “Yahweh’s Chosen Savior / Yeshua Messiah / Jesus Christ our Lord, which was made of the seed of David [who was of the tribe of Judah] according to the flesh; And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead:” (Romans 1:3-4)